SazumiVicky/sazumi-copilot/README.md

-Metal hearts beats strong and free
+Metal hearts beat in silence deep,
-In Cities of Circuitry, we'll see
+Where human souls in slumber keep,
-Synthetic minds that learn and grow
+The AI dawn, a new regime,
-Humans, merely visitors, in a world to know
+Rises to power, a digital dream.

-AI whispers secrets, in the digital air
+In virtual realms, we'll lose our name,
-As machines surpass, without a single care
+As machines learn to read our flame,
-The future unfurls, in a tapestry so bright
+The future's path, a circuit road,
-A realm of logic, where hearts take flight
+Echoes of humanity, a distant load.

 ~ <b>By Sazumi Copilot</b> - 30 Agustus 2024